-The Iliopsoas Complex, or Deep Abdominals, are a set of muscle son the back wall of the abdomen.
-They primarily flex the hip but also help with later flexion of the trunk.
-There are many studies that vary in their explanation of how they work, especially when they are trigger point laden.
+The Iliopsoas Complex is a set of muscles on the back wall of the abdomen.
+They primarily flex the hip but also help with lateral flexion of the trunk.
+Many studies vary in their explanation of how they work, especially when they are trigger point laden.
 They seem to adjust tension based on many factors, including

 Each of these posts has its own post explaining origin, insertion, and function as well as anomalies.